 Recipe cards are one of the easiest ways to level up your training.
 They can be referenced at any time by any employee, meaning your dishes will be the same every time, and you’ll reduce food waste.
 The results?
-Stabilized profits and happier customers.
+Greater control of your restaurant costs and happier customers.

 What are restaurant recipe cards?

 Recipe cards are editable templates that you customize for each recipe on your menu.
 Yes, we're talking about the same type of recipe cards that became popular with housewives in the 40s (though you don't have to keep yours in a cute floral box).